Hive-Systems/pyfair/docs/getting_started.rst

 FairSimpleReport
 ~~~~~~~~~~~~~~~~

-The `FairSimpleReport<pyfair.report.simple.FairSimpleReport>`_ is a mechanism to create a basic
+The FairSimpleReport is a mechanism to create a basic HTML-based report.
+It
-HTML-based report.
-It can take Models, MetaModels, or a list of Models and
-MetaModels like so:
+can take Models, MetaModels, or a list of Models and MetaModels like so:

 .. code-block:: python